If you have any questions or suggestions, let us know.

 But then tragedy struck!

 Dave O. was rushed to the emergency room in excruciating pain.
 His appendix had burst wide open!
 The doctor said he may not make it if they didn't operate immediately.
-After weeks in the hospital, multiple surgeries, and years of recovery for a Peritonitis, liver infections, and Crohn's disease, Dave O. slowly made it back in the saddle.
+After weeks in the hospital, multiple surgeries, and months of recovery for a Peritonitis, liver infections, etc., Dave O. slowly made it back in the saddle.
 Then, a few years later Dave's wife Sharon was taken to the Emergency Room with a serious Pulmonary Embolism.
 So, needless to say, they can't hit ALL the biker events anymore.

 Dave had to sell the Panhead Chopper